rticommunity/connextdds-py/docs/source/topic.rst

 Due to the dynamic nature of Python, dynamic data types are used.
 To create a dynamic topics, you just need a domain participant and a data type.
-How to create a type and participant is discussed in :ref:`types:Types` and :ref:`participant:Participant`.
+How to create a type and participant is discussed in :ref:`types:Types` and :ref:`participant:DomainParticipant`.

 .. code-block:: python